allejo/bzflagPluginTemplate/README.template.md

 ### Custom BZDB Variables

-These custom BZDB variables must be used with -setforced, which sets BZDB variable <name> to <value>, even if the variable does not exist.
-These variables may changed at any time in-game by using the /set command.
+These custom BZDB variables can be configured with `-set` in configuration files and may be changed at any time in-game by using the `/set` command.

 ```
--setforced <name> <value>
+-set <name> <value>
 ```

 | Name | Type | Default | Description |